-Today I’m sharing how to make easy french onion dip from a packet vs. how to make homemade french onion dip from scratch (also known as caramelized onion dip)!!
+Today I’m sharing how to make easy french onion dip made from a packet versus made from scratch (also known as caramelized onion dip)!!
 That’s right, this post is all about the delicious french onion dip we all know and love!

 Do you ever look at a recipe and get so excited to make it but then quickly find out that it is taking way longer than you thought to make?!
 Well, this is exactly what happened to me when I ran across a recipe for caramelized onion dip in Martha Stewart’s Appetizer’s cookbook.